 Now it’s time to contact your chosen provider.

 First of all – don’t be afraid to leave your contact details.
-While course advisors working for course providers are in fact sales people, the conversation with them will be extremely beneficial.
+While course advisors working for course providers are often sales people, the conversation with them will be extremely beneficial.
 You will be able to get all required information.
 Most importantly – you initial conversation doesn’t mean you have to book the course.

 Without getting all required details you are doomed to choose the course which doesn’t meet all your requirements.